 - Drama and theatre: A three-hour written paper on two set plays and on the work of live theatre makers. - Creating original drama: Practical assessment of a devised piece of theatre and linked to the work of a prescribed theatre practitioner by way of a written portfolio.
 You will be assessed as a performer, director or designer. - Making theatre: Practical explorations of three extracts from three different scripted plays.
 Extract three, in this very component is to be linked to the work of a theatrical practitioner.
-Students will be assessed as a performer, director, or designer.
+You will be assessed as a performer, director, or designer.
 Reflective report analysing and evaluating theatrical interpretation of all three extracts.

-Students will need to attain a good set of academic grades at GCSE, particularly in English.
-They do not need to have completed a GCSE course in Drama, but should have gained some theatrical experience in order to assist them in this study either through House drama, annual school productions or wider community theatre.
-They will be required to put in extra time for rehearsal as their time management skills will be put to the test.
-The three most important attributes they can bring to the course are their abilities to interpret things with creativity, their enthusiasm and management skills.
+You will need to attain a good set of academic grades at GCSE, particularly in English.
+You do not need to have completed a GCSE course in Drama, but you should have gained some theatrical experience in order to assist you in this study either through house drama, annual school productions or wider community theatre.
+You will be required to put in a lot of extra time for rehearsal and your time management skills will be put to the test.
+The two most important attributes you can bring to the course are your enthusiasm and teamwork skills.

-The Drama and Theatre Studies course does not aim to prepare students vocationally for a career in theatre, although the skills they learn on this course would be of tremendous use in such a role.
+The Drama and Theatre Studies course does not aim to prepare you vocationally for a career in theatre, although the skills you learn on this course would be of tremendous use in such a role.
 The course has far reaching benefits and is especially useful for people who may wish to pursue a career in law, media, advertising, design, public relations, music, or in fact any field that involves communication - which is most of them.
-This course is highly respected by Russell Group universities and is highly recommended as a fourth A Level for courses such as law and medicine where communication skills and creative thinking are crucial.
+This course is highly respected by Russell Group universities and is highly recommended as a fourth A level for courses such as law and medicine where communication skills and creative thinking are crucial.